 Under the direction of the Vice President, Surgical Services, Washington Region, responsible for the coordination of physician referrals and general communication for and between medical and surgical transplant hepatology services across the continuum of care between community-based physicians and Washington region subspecialty gastroenterologists.
-Provides direct access to hepatology and liver transplant services by GI and Primary Care physicians for hepatology and surgical consultation, hospital admission and urgent/emergent care for their patients.
-Functions as a physician advocate, facilitating prompt scheduling, rapid transfer and continuing follow up care for patients referred to the transplant hepatology division of the MedStar Georgetown Transplant Institute (MGTI).
-These functions are performed in accordance all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures and standards.
+Provides direct access to hepatology and liver transplant services by GI and primary care physicians for hepatology and surgical consultation, hospital admission and urgent/emergent care for their patients.
+Functions as a physician advocate, facilitating prompt scheduling, rapid transfer and continuing follow-up care for patients referred to the transplant hepatology division of the MedStar Georgetown Transplant Institute (MGTI).
+These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures, and standards.

-- EDUCATION AND/OR TRAINING REQUIRED: Bachelor’s degree in healthcare related field required.
+- Bachelor’s degree in healthcare-related field required.
 Clinical experience preferred.

 MedStar Health is dedicated to providing the highest quality care for people in Maryland and the Washington, D.C., region, while advancing the practice of medicine through education, innovation and research.
 Our 30,000 associates and 5,400 affiliated physicians work in a variety of settings across our health system, including 10 hospitals and more than 300 community-based locations, the largest visiting nurse association in the region, and highly respected institutes dedicated to research and innovation.
 As the medical education and clinical partner of Georgetown University for more than 20 years, MedStar is dedicated not only to teaching the next generation of doctors, but also to the continuing education and professional development of our whole team.
 MedStar Health offers diverse opportunities for career advancement and personal fulfillment.